tobias-walle/ai.nvim/README.md

 - `OPENAI_API_KEY`: API key for OpenAI if you want to use their models.
 - `ANTHROPIC_API_KEY`: API key for Anthropic if you want to use their models.
+- `OPENROUTER_API_KEY`: API key for OpenRouter if you want to use their models.
 - `PERPLEXITY_API_KEY`: API key for Perplexity if you want to use the @web tool.

 ## Development